Sacbe: Historical use

+Stone stelae and platforms were frequently added to the sacbeob to delineate the end of a sacbe, or the point of crossing for two sacbeob.
+Ramps, stairs, and other features meant to facilitate the use of sacbeob by pedestrians have been routinely observed, and seem to increase in abundance the closer one gets to prominent architectural features of a site.

+Sacbeob have been found to be in close association with water sources at many sites, including the Sacred Cenote of Chichen Itza, which acts as a terminal point for a local sacbe.
+Other sites have reservoirs positioned closely to sacbeob, including the site at Caracol.

 At Coba, there are more than 50 sacbeob still visible today.
 Some researchers believe that some of the sacbeob were used to divide the population of about 55,000 people into at least four barrios or neighborhoods.
 Many smaller sacbeob fall in places around sources of water or other high-traffic areas like ceremonial or administrative centers.
 Two much larger sacbeob connect Coba to the smaller sites of Yaxuna, almost 100 km to the west, and Ixil, about 20 km to the southwest.
 Since Coba is the only major Classic Period site in a 5,000 square kilometer area around it, Yaxuna and Ixil are believed to be outposts or subsidiaries of Coba, which would have been the capital of the state in which they all resided.
+Extensive research at Coba, including the use of imaging technology, has revealed that the sacbeob here are not as straight as previously thought.
+Furthermore, it seems that settlements continue to follow the path of the sacbe for some time as it leads out of the central portion of the site.
+This information shows just how influential these causeways were in the lives of local residents.
+Examination of the Coba-Yaxuna sacbe yielded an especially important find: a five-ton stoneroller resting atop the surface of the sacbe.
+It is believed that this roller was used to compact the surface of the sacbe to ensure a smooth, uniform walking surface.